Lady Mary Wellesley

 Lady Mary Luise Wellesley (born 16 December 1986) is a British writer and historian specialising in Medieval studies.
-She has authored two books, Hidden Hands: The Lives of Manuscripts and Their Makers and The Gilded Page: The Secret Lives of Medieval Manuscripts.
+She is the author of Hidden Hands: The Lives of Manuscripts and Their Makers (2021), published in the U.S. as The Gilded Page: The Secret Lives of Medieval Manuscripts.

 Early life, family, and education

 Lady Mary Wellesley was born in 1986 to Charles Wellesley, Marquess of Douro and Princess Antonia of Prussia.
 Her godmother was Diana, Princess of Wales.
 She studied English language and literature at Lincoln College, Oxford and obtained a doctorate from University College, London in 2017.

 Career

 Wellesley is an associate fellow at the University of London's Institute of Historical Research and an associate member of the English faculty at Oxford University.

 As a medievalist, she has studied and written about England during the 15th century.
 Wellesley has also written about Francis of Assisi and people of the Victorian period, including Thomas Hardy.

-In 2023, Wellesley authored two books, Hidden Hands: The Lives of Manuscripts and Their Makers and The Gilded Page: The Secret Lives of Medieval Manuscripts.
+In 2021, Wellesley authored Hidden Hands: The Lives of Manuscripts and Their Makers, published in the U.S. as The Gilded Page: The Secret Lives of Medieval Manuscripts.